 Think about it: You can't design a successful building without understanding architecture.
 So, it makes sense that if you trying to write a hit song, you've got to understand the basics of song form.
-In this 4th in a series of Music Theory tutorials by macProVideo's expert theorist, Gregg Fine, you'll learn how absolutely necessary the knowledge of song form is to writing great songs and the songwriting process.
+In this 4th in a series of Music Theory courses by macProVideo's expert theorist, Gregg Fine, you'll learn how absolutely necessary the knowledge of song form is to writing great songs and the songwriting process.

 You see, there is more to songwriting than simply inspiration.
 It's an art that has been developed and refined for thousands of years.
 And, like any kind of art, there are tools and techniques you can employ to refine the artistic results.
-In this tutorial you'll explore all the major pop/rock and R&B song forms including AAA, AABA and the Verse-Chorus formats.
+In this course, you'll explore all the major pop/rock and R&B song forms including AAA, AABA and the Verse-Chorus formats.
 You see how the different forms function.
 You'll understand how some forms are best for different kinds of storytelling.
 You'll also learn about the anatomy of a song, and how different sections are designed to the elevate the listener's experience and enhance to power of your song's emotional impact.

 Become an affiliate and earn 50% of every sale you send our way - Sign Up!